igorperic17/nomopoly/README.md

     population_size=10        # Parallel architectures
 )

-# Results: 100% accuracy achieved for all operations!
+# Results: 1.00000 accuracy achieved for all evaluated operations!
 ```

 The NAS system automatically: